TheLightskinGuy/Articles-React/README.md

 Pagination buttons allow the user to navigate between pages.
 Loading spinner is displayed while fetching article data.
 Error message is shown if no data is found.
-Responsive design for optimal viewing on different devices.

 Getting Started
 To get started with the project, follow these steps: